BUILDING PERMIT APPLICATION – NEW HOUSE

 Please follow each of the steps below.
 Should you feel that one of the steps is not required, please contact the Chief Building Official for confirmation.

-Submit an application for a Permit to Construct or Demolish to the local Health Unit when installing plumbing or septic systems.
+Submit an application for a Permit to Construct or Demolish to the local Conservation Authority when installing plumbing or septic systems.
+South Nation Conservation approves and issues septic permits in the Township of Augusta.
+Please visit South Nation Conservation’s website for septic permit applications.

 If your property does not already have one, please apply for a civic/911 number at the Township office.